 The federal special education law, the Individuals with Disabilities Education Improvement Act 2004 (IDEA), specifies each State's obligation to develop agreements with non-educational public agencies to ensure that all services necessary to provide a free appropriate public education (FAPE) are provided to children with disabilities at no cost to the parent.
 This includes the State Medicaid agency.
 School districts are permitted to seek payment from public insurance programs (Medicaid) for some services provided at school.
 Under the Family Education Rights and Privacy Act (FERPA), your consent is required for the school system to release information about your child to the Illinois Department of Community of Health program in order to access your or your child's public benefits.
 You are entitled to have a copy of any information the school system releases to the state Medicaid program.
-If you have previously given consent for (Insert District) to access your or your child's individualized education program (IEP) or health screenings, the school district may release:
+If you have previously given consent for (Insert District) to access your or your child's public benefits and to release information needed to access Illinois Medicaid funding for services provided through your child's individualized education program (IEP) or health screenings, the school district may release: